tenkeyless/keras_site/content/korean/docs/examples/keras_recipes/reproducibility_recipes/_index.md

 `result_3` and `result_4` will be different, but when you run the notebook again, `result_3` will have identical values to the ones in the previous run.
 Same goes for `result_4`.

-## Reproducibility in model training process
+## Reproducibility in model training process {#reproducibility-in-model-training-process}

 If you want to reproduce the results of a model training process, you need to control the randomness sources during the training process.
 In order to show a realistic example, this section utilizes [`tf.data`](https://www.tensorflow.org/api_docs/python/tf/data) using parallel map and shuffle operations.